picimako/gherkin-overview/README.md

 tags are stored without the leading @ symbol, so make sure the tag values here are specified without them.
 This makes the UI less cluttered, and it is easier to specify them this way.

+If you happen to make a mistake during configuration, there is a **Reset to default** option that resets the application-level mappings to the aforementioned default set.

 ### Using project-level mappings

 To use the project-level ones, first you have to check the **Use project level category-tag mapping** checkbox.